vmware-tanzu/tanzu-dev-portal/content/guides/microservices/consumer-driven-contracts.md

 - API
 ---

 There are multiple approaches to modernizing applications and defining APIs.
-This guide describes the consumer driven contracts apptanzuroach.
+This guide describes the consumer driven contracts approach.
 The guide [Understanding API-First Development](/guides/microservices/api-first-development/) describes an alternative approach.

 The consumer driven contracts approach may be useful when a team is building many related services at the same time as part of a modernization effort, and your team knows the "domain language" of the bounded context, but doesn't know the individual properties of each aggregate and event payload.